NatronGitHub/Natron/BUGS.md

   the Recent Files.
 It seems that Recent Files is only updated when *loading* a project.

+- File dialog: when entering a directory, the file list should be scrolled to the top

+- File dialog: the file list should be a few pixels wider, so that the horizontal scrollbar does not appear.

 - String_KnobGui: kOfxParamStringIsRichTextFormat  is not supported (it should use a QTextEdit and not convert the string to plain text)

 - String_KnobGui/File_KnobGui: kOfxParamStringIsDirectoryPath is not supported